jbrown3859/RoadTrip-Journal-MD/journal.md

 - Around this spot are some amazing trees to climb, with branches just far enough apart to challenge vertically and some close enough together to challenge one's planned route.

 - Tomorrow, we will wake early to go into Colorado Springs for breakfast and so Cole can finish housing.
 We will then explore Garden of the Gods and drive up Pike's Peak.

+## Day 16
+#### Tripometer: 4180.3
+- Woke up this morning and found a local diner to eat at.
+Cole had to do housing stuff and needed a place to sit and do it.
+Eating at an actual place with large plates and american style breakfast was nice too.
+- Drove through Garden of the Gods.
+I went in thinking it would be a cool spot to scramble with not a huge crowd.
+I was completely wrong.
+The crowd caused stop and go traffic in the park and scrambling is illegal without a climbing permit and proper gear.
+Disgusting and disapointing.

+- Hoped for more as we drove to Pikes Peak.
+We were open to the cost of 15 per person due to the road's fame.
+It was incredibly steep and windy, a lot of fun.
+However, there is construction at the top and they werent allowing cars all the way to the top.
+We had to park at mile 16 and take a shuttle to the peak.
+The crowd there also made it almost not worth it.
+- On the way down the road, there was a brake inspection check point.
+Just interesting to see that this is necessary.
+- Each car is supposed to ride 1st all the way down due to the steepness and length.
+If I didn't, the brakes would have gotten red hot and died.

+- At the base of Pike's Peak, we booked a spot for the night at Rocky Top RV Park.
+It had been 7 days since laundry, shower, and trash disposal, so the amenities here were the draw.
+The camp also has decent WiFi throughout.
+- We were able to charge all devices at the rec room and I was able to finish housing for good and find a roommate.

+- Dinner was chicken stir fry which actually turned out pretty well.